Buying Property from the City of Newburgh

 Some properties are offered for sale only through a Request for Proposals (RFP) process.
 These properties have very specific requirements for redevelopment.
 Current RFPs are available on the RFQs and Property RFPs page.

 A qualified purchaser must be in good standing with all municipal obligations (municipal obligations include: City/County taxes, School taxes, Installment Payment Agreements, water/sewer bills, and sanitation bills.)
-The purchaser must not have any outstanding tax or property-related liens, must not have any significant unremediated violations of City codes or ordinances or a history of code violations, and has not been an owner in a completed City of Newburgh tax foreclosure proceeding.
+The purchaser must not have any outstanding tax or property-related liens, must not have any open housing code violations or a substantial history of unremediated housing code violations, and has not been an owner in a completed City of Newburgh tax foreclosure proceeding.
 A qualified purchaser must have valid rental licenses for any rental property owned in the City of Newburgh, and must have valid vacant building registrations for any vacant property owned in the City of Newburgh.
 A qualified purchaser may not own more than three (3) properties in the City of Newburgh that either have open permits or lack a valid Certificate of Occupancy.
 Please refer to the Disposition Policy (PDF) for more information.

 A qualified purchaser is one that not only has the financial means to purchase the property but must have proven financial resources to repair the property, has realistic plans for development, and can demonstrate the ability to complete the work proposed and maintain the property in accordance with all municipal codes and ordinances.
 Further guidelines are specified in the application and in the Disposition Policy.

 It is recommended that prospective purchasers make a drive-by inspection of the front of any City-owned property that is of interest to them.
 Prospective purchasers should not trespass on or enter any City-owned property without prior authorization.
 Under no circumstances should any prospective purchaser contact any tenant who occupies a City-owned property.